 You can stay updated about the latest commits to Fire App Builder by watching and starring the project in Github.
-You can also periodically check the Release Notes page in the documentation.
+You can also periodically check the [Release Notes][fire-app-builder-release-notes] page in the documentation.

 git remote add amzn-fab https://github.com/amzn/fire-app-builder.git

 This adds a remote called “amzn-fab” to your repo.
-(You can use whatever name you want for the remote.)
+(You can name the remote whatever you want.)

 git pull amzn-fab master

+If there are changes, you’ll see the changed files listed in the response.
 You will see merge conflicts for any files with the same name in the amazon/fire-app-builder that you’ve customized in your own repo.
-For example, navigator.json.
+For example, with navigator.json.

 Follow standard Git practices for resolving merge conflicts.
 See Resolving a merge conflict using the command line.